otaviokr/jsnake/README.md

 		class from JPanel again.
 You don't have to create the exactly same class - it is actually good if they are different because then we can practice the merging.

-	- [ ] Make it appears in a random position on screen
+	- [x] Make it appears in a random position on screen

+		Use the Random class to make the apple appear in a random position, because that's how the game works.

 #### Iteration 06 - Why would a snake eat an apple?
 	- [ ] Merge branch apple to master